Uemerson/go-roadmap/going-deeper/mutex/README.md

 We need to use the `sync.Mutex` type to prevent multiple goroutines from accessing counter at the same time.
 [See this example](./examples/fix-race-condition-with-mutex/main.go)

+# Where Not to Use Mutex
+1. High Contention: If many goroutines are frequently trying for the same lock, the performance of mutexes can degrade.
+In such cases, consider using alternative synchronization primitives like sync.RWMutex or channel-based communication patterns.
+2. Deadlock Risks: Improper use of mutexes can lead to deadlocks, where goroutines end up waiting indefinitely for a lock to be released.
+Avoid complex nesting of locks or forgetting to unlock the mutex.

 # Reference(s)

 [Understanding Mutex in Go](https://kamnagarg-10157.medium.com/understanding-mutex-in-go-5f41199085b9)